 18 February: Premiere of play with music Der Silbersee.
 Leipzig, Altes Theater: text by Georg Kaiser; directed by Detlef Sierck; conducted by Gustav Brecher.
 The work opens on the same day in Magdeburg and Erfurt.
 The ascendant Nazi government forces the play to close on all three stages within three weeks.

 22 February: The Nazis demonstrate at the second performance of Der Silbersee in Magdeburg, and Weill is subjected to anti-Semitic attacks.
 He is also asked to resign from the Kleiner Mann – was nun? film project.

 4 March: The last public performance of any work by Weill (Der Silbersee) in Germany until 1945.
 In early March Lenya and Louise Hartung pack some of Weill’s belongings from the house on Wissmannstraße and drive Weill to Munich to await the outcome of the 5 March elections.
 Lenya proceeds to Vienna, and Weill returns to Berlin, where he presumably first stays in a hotel in Charlottenburg and then moves to the Nehers’ house.

 21 March: Weill departs Germany for France, not knowing when he might return.
 He is alerted by someone with knowledge of Nazi plans that he is in danger of arrest.
-Caspar and Erika Neher help him escape to Paris, where they arrive on 23 March.
+Caspar and Erika Neher drive him via Luxembourg to Paris, where they arrive on 23 March (they cross the French border at Longlaville on 22 March).
 Weill would never set foot in Germany again.

 Up Next: Exile and Frustration (1933 – 1941)